mx-2/3d-fix/ELEX/README.md

 - F4 cycles between two convergence presets, one for gameplay, one for MFD

 #####Changelog:
+- v1.3: Ported tile lighting fix to ShaderRegex to catch all missing shaders Decal fix now works at any resolution
+        Menu HEX pattern fix now works on any resolution and HUD depth
 - v1.2: Fixed rain, decals now work at any FoV, added auto-crosshair and added hotkeys
 - v1.1: Fixed HUD and some minor improvements
 - v1.0: Initial Release